astronomer/astro-docs/enterprise/next/06_manage-astronomer/01_integrate-auth-system.md

             clientId: "<okta-client-id>"
             discoveryUrl: "https://<okta-base-domain>/.well-known/openid-configuration"
 ```

+Then, push the configuration change to your platform as described in [Apply a Platform Configuration Change on Astronomer](https://www.astronomer.io/docs/enterprise/next/manage-astronomer/apply-platform-config).

 Note that your okta-base-domain will be different from the basedomain of your Astronomer installation.
 You can read [Okta's docs on finding your domain](https://developer.okta.com/docs/api/getting_started/finding_your_domain/) if you are unsure what this value should be.